piotrswiecik/njm-server/README.md

 - `pnpm ts-node prisma/manage.ts` to manage initial test data.
 Use `--drop` to clean all existing data.
 Use `--seed` to create mock data.

+## Mock data

+Data for app testing is provided by Spotify API.

 ## Deployment

 Server deployment using ArgoCD on RKE2 single node Kubernetes cluster.